zolaemil/MEItoVexFlow/README.md

 ## Usage

-The library provides the function `render_notation` which takes four
+The library provides the function `render_notation` which takes up to six
 arguments:

- - `score` should be a markup fragment containing the MEI
+ - `xmlDoc` (XMLDocument) should be a markup fragment containing the MEI

- - `target` should be an HTML <canvas> element onto which the notation will be drawn
+ - `target` (Element) should be an HTML <canvas> element onto which the notation will be drawn

- - `width` should be the width of the canvas (optional)
+ - `width` (Number) should be the width of the canvas in pixels.
+Defaults to 800 (optional)

- - `height` should be the height of the canvas (optional)
+ - `height` (Number) should be the height of the canvas in pixels.
+Defaults to 350 (optional)

+ - `backend` (Vex.Flow.Renderer.Backends.CANVAS|Vex.Flow.Renderer.Backends.RAPHAEL) specifies the VexFlow backend to use.
+Defaults to Vex.Flow.Renderer.Backends.RAPHAEL (optional)

+ - `options` (Object) may contain additional conversion and rendering parameters; see the comments on the default parameters in `src/Converter.js` for details (optional)

-For sample function calls see the test cases in the 'tests' directory!
+For sample function calls see the test runs in the 'tests' directory!

 ## MeiLib.js